Ocean Dunes Golf Course

 Like my round at Cape Wickham the day prior, I hit the ball very well but continued my sloppy play around the greens.
 I was, however, able to learn from the previous round and selected the shorter club on approach shots whenever I was in doubt.

-Menekse played well, struggled in the fairways, but like yesterday she made some clutch putts when they counted.
+Menekse played well and struggled in the fairways, but like yesterday she made some clutch putts when they counted.
 Like every golfer, we’re both still searching for that elusive round where we manage to put everything together.
 However, she managed to shave a full 7 strokes off her score from the previous day, while I shaved 11!

 We again had great hosts in Greg and Rod who were an absolute joy to play with.
 They always gave us the perfect line; we just wish we were able to better follow directions!
 We played the same teams as yesterday, Greg and Menekse against Rod and me.
 But today Rod and I managed to win the match, which squared us up for the weekend.